Giants hold on in 9th to beat Padres 4-2

 Sam Dyson and Tony Watson retired three batters apiece for San Francisco.

-Padres starter Joey Lucchesi (5-4) allowed three runs and five hits in six innings.
+Padres starter Joey Lucchesi (5-4) allowed three runs, two earned, and five hits in six innings.
 Lucchesi, who beat the Giants on March 29, had six strikeouts and two walks.

 TRAINER’S ROOM